 All Nurse Licensure Compact (NLC) requirements must be met in order to be eligible for a multistate(compact) license.
 You must live in and declare Louisiana as your primary state of residence.
 Once you have determined that you meet all of the ULRs (uniform licensure requirements) of the NLC, you may submit a Multistate Conversion Application.
 Application fees are non-refundable.

-Beginning on July 1, 2019, the application will be available through your Nurse Portal.
+The application is available through your Nurse Portal.
 Once you have signed in to your Nurse Portal account, scroll to the section entitled “Other Applications” section, then choose “Apply”.
 From the list, select “Multistate Conversion Application”.